Summary of Significant Accounting Policies

 Use of Estimates

 The Company considers all highly liquid investments with original maturities of three months or less at the time of purchase to be cash equivalents.
-Cash equivalents are stated at fair value.
+Cash equivalents consist of corporate debt securities and highly liquid money market funds.

 All marketable securities have been classified as “available-for-sale” in accordance with the Company’s investment policy and cash management strategy.
 Short-term marketable securities mature within one-year from the balance sheet date.
 Investments in marketable securities are recorded at fair value, with any unrealized gains and losses reported within accumulated other comprehensive income as a separate component of stockholders’ deficit until realized or until a determination is made that an other-than-temporary decline in market value has occurred.
-If a credit loss does exist for available-for-sale debt securities and should be recognized, an allowance will be recorded rather than a write-down of the amortized cost basis.
 The amortized cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity.
 Such amortization and accretion, together with interest on securities, are included in interest income on the Company’s condensed consolidated statements of operations.

 The entire disclosure for all significant accounting policies of the reporting entity.